Droogans/unmaintainable-code/README.md

 #### Underscores and dashes, Friends Indeed

 Use `_` and `__` as identifiers.
-Eastern languages conveniently have also em-dashes, en-dashes, and figure dashes.
+Eastern keyboards conveniently provide em-dashes, en-dashes, and figure dashes.
 So you have `—`, `‒`, and `–` in addition to your standard `-` hyphen.
 Using those would provide much-needed additional value to your knowledge.

 #### Mix Languages